inonehp/home-page/README.md

 ---

-This is a static site that uses only: HTML, CSS and JavaScript, and you will find related projects on it.
+This is a static site using HTML, CSS and JavaScript, and you will find related projects on it.
+I try to make the pages responsive.

 ---